kerberos-io/documentation/content/prologue/how/index.md

 {{< figure src="agents-to-vault.svg" alt="Bring your own storage using Kerberos Vault" caption="Bring your own storage using Kerberos Vault" class="stretch">}}

 [Kerberos Vault](/vault/first-things-first/) acts like a interface between your Kerberos Agents and your storage system.
-It is responsible for receiving recordings from your Kerberos Agents, and storing them in the right storage system you've configured.
-By decoupling your Kerberos Agents with [Kerberos Vault](/vault/first-things-first/), you can switch your underlaying storage system on the fly.
+It is responsible for receiving recordings from your Kerberos Agents, and storing them in the storage system you've configured.
+By decoupling your Kerberos Agents with [Kerberos Vault](/vault/first-things-first/), you can switch the underlaying storage system on the fly, without requiring to reconfiguring all your Kerberos Agents.

 Next to persisting your data in your storage system, [Kerberos Vault](/vault/first-things-first/) also acts as an event producers.
 Each time a recording is successfully stored in your storage system, it will send a message to the configure [Integration](/vault/integrations/), such as Kafka, SQS, etc.

-## Centralise your video landscape
+## Centralise and governance

-One or more [Kerberos Agents](/agent/first-things-first/) are perfect for a small scale deployment.
-The disadvantage, when running a couple of Kerberos Agents, is that an agent is designed to handle a single camera stream.
-This means if you would like to have an overview of all your [Kerberos Agents](/agent/first-things-first/), you will need to open multiple interfaces or build something yourself.
-Another disadvantage is the network, typically a Kerberos Agent is on a local network, and not accessible from the internet.
-This requires port-forwarding, or a VPN tunnel to properly secure and access them.
+Scaling your [Kerberos Agents](/agent/first-things-first/) and having a scalable and flexible storage system with [Kerberos Vault](/vault/first-things-first/) is a strong foundation.
+However data just being stored in your storage system doesn't bring any value.

+Utilising that data to give your stakeholders insights through analytics, providing them with a decent data governance and combining it with live data is where the magic starts.

-{{< figure src="hub-with-vault.svg" alt="Kerberos Vault connected to Kerberos Hub." caption="Kerberos Vault connected to Kerberos Hub." class="stretch">}}
+{{< figure src="introduction-hub.svg" alt="Kerberos Vault connected to Kerberos Hub." caption="Kerberos Vault connected to Kerberos Hub." class="stretch">}}

-To overcome these disadvantages a tool, [Kerberos Hub](/hub/first-things-first/), was developed that allows to connect a couple, or a thousand of video stream to a single pane of glass.
-The idea is that you can use either the [Kerberos Hub Saas offering](/hub/first-things-first/) or the [Kerberos Hub self-hosted](/hub/first-things-first/) version, depending on your needs.

-[Kerberos Hub](/hub/first-things-first/) comes with features to manage cameras in groups or sites, view livestreams, delegate access of a subset of cameras to specific accounts, filtering through machine learning, etc.
+[Kerberos Hub](/hub/first-things-first/) is our answer.
+It's a highly scalable platform to connect stakeholders to sites and groups of cameras.
+It comes with all the features you would imagine: live streaming, object detection, fine-grained user access, alerts and more.

+[Kerberos Hub](/hub/first-things-first/) is build on top of Kubernetes and can be deployed, just like all the other components, where you want.
+It's composed of a serie of microservices that can independently scale towards any demand, and utilises Open Source components such as Kafka for high throughput messaging.

+## Takeaways

+Kerberos.io comes with different components which you only install when required, there is no need to setup a sophisticated system from the beginning.
+Each component works on its own and is open and extensible through APIs.
+Our vision is to start small, with just a few [Kerberos Agents](/agent/first-things-first/), scaling up and introduce more components such as [Kerberos Vault](/vault/first-things-first/) and [Kerberos Hub](/hub/first-things-first/) when required for your use case.

+If you need some help on possible deployments, have [a look at the deployment page](/prologue/deployments/) where we illustrate some examples.